derhansen/sf_tv2fluidge/README.md

 2. Create backend layouts and Fluidtemplates for all TemplaVoila page templates you wish to migrate
 3. Delete all unreferenced elements
 4. Migrate all Flexible Content Elements to Grid Elements
-5. Migrate all TemplaVoila page temlpates to Fluidtemplate
+5. Migrate all TemplaVoila page templates to Fluidtemplate
 6. Remove TemplaVoila

 ## Delete unreferenced elements